 Awareness that the predicament encompasses all aspects of life.

-I describe the five stages below.
-I illustrate them by describing my own journey through these stages.
-(My journey started with peak oil and alternative energy analyses.
+Here are some thoughts to do with the five stages, illustrated with some of my own experiences and education.
+(My journey started with learning about peak oil.
 However, for most people climate change is what makes them aware of the limits that we face.)

 Stage 1.
 Dead Asleep